Bittermens can now be shipped to every state and worldwide!

 Lemon Twist (discard after twisting)

-Stir in a large beaker (like the one in the picture at the top of this page) and strain into a cocktail coupe.
+Stir in a large beaker (like the one in the picture to the right) and strain into a cocktail coupe.
 Twist and discard lemon and garnish with a fresh cherry.

 Second Sip

-This is what happens when we challenged Brian Miller at Death and Company to come up with a cocktail that combines scotch, bitters and fernet branca…
+This is what happened when we challenged Brian Miller, then at Death and Company, to come up with a cocktail that combines scotch, bitters and Fernet Branca…

 2 oz Compass Box Asyla Scotch